-RAID Level Minimum # of drives Maximum # of drives Redundancy
+RAID Level Minimum number of drives Maximum number of drives Redundancy

 0 1 All drives in a storage array None

 10 2 All drives in a storage array Mirrored pairs

 3 3 30 1 drive

 5 3 30 1 drive

 6 5 30 2 drives

-NOTE The information in Table 4 reflects RAID levels for volume groups but not disk pools.
-Information about the number of drives required for disk pools is discussed in "Disk Pools and Volume Groups" on page 41.
+NOTE Table 4 reflects RAID levels for volume groups but not disk pools.
+Information about the number of drives required for disk pools is discussed in "Disk Pools and Volume Groups" on page 37.